Omikhleia/resilient.sile/static/adventures/djot/index.md

 ![This man is Gutenberg.](gutenberg.jpg){width="3cm"}
 ```

-In _re·sil·ient_, by default, an image with a nonempty caption (as above), occurring alone by itself in a paragraph, is interpreted as a figure with a caption.
+In _re·sil·ient,_ by default, an image with a nonempty caption (as above), occurring alone by itself in a paragraph, is interpreted as a figure with a caption.
 Otherwise, when used as an inline element surrounded by other inline content, the caption is ignored.

 ![Implicit figure example](implicit-figure.png)